William G. Miner was born on June 26, 1864 near Humbert, Somerset County, PA, the son of Henry A. and Matilda (Rose) Miner.

 ~ Son William Harry Miner ~

-Son William Harry Miner (1889-1958) was born in May 1889 or in 1891 in Connellsville, Fayette County.
+Son William Harry Miner (1889-1958) was born on May 8, 1889 or in 1891 in Connellsville, Fayette County.
 He was slender and of medium build, with blue eyes and brown hair.

 William is described in Luther J. Grimm's typescript genealogy report of the Grim and Grimm families, found at the Uniontown (PA) Public Library.